hypo69/hypo/pytest/gemini - set 1/en/utils/convertors/json.md

 5. **`temp_file` Fixture:** This fixture now correctly creates a temporary JSON file and returns its path, making it easier to test file handling within the `json2csv` function.

-6. **Example Usage:** Included example usage for `test_json2xls` to illustrate how to use a temporary file fixture within the testing scope.
+6. **Example Usage:** Included example usage for `test_json2xls` to illuStarte how to use a temporary file fixture within the testing scope.

 **Crucial Considerations for `json2xls` and `json2csv` Tests:**